siara-cc/sqlite_micro_logger_arduino/README.md

 The examples `ESP8266_Console` and `ESP32_Console` can be used to log and retrieve from ESP8266 and ESP32 boards respectively on Micro SD and SPIFFS filesystems.

+# API

+For finding out how the logger works and a complete description of API visit [Sqlite Micro Logger C Library](https://github.com/siara-cc/sqlite_micro_logger_c).

 # Ensuring integrity

 If there is power failure during logging, the data can be recovered using `Recover database` option in the menu.